tml-tuebingen/pytorch-module-monitor/README.md

 [![Python 3.9+](https://img.shields.io/badge/python-3.9+-blue.svg)](https://www.python.org/downloads/)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-A simple research code base to monitor the training of small-to-medium neural networks.
-Log arbitrary metrics of activations, gradients, and parameters to W&B with a few lines of code!
+This is a research codebase to monitor the training dynamics of small-to-medium neural networks.
+Log arbitrary metrics of activations, gradients, and parameters to Weights & Biases with a few lines of code!

-We also implement the refined coordinate check (RCC) from the NeurIPS 2025 paper ["On the Surprising Effectiveness of Large Learning Rates under Standard Width Scaling"](https://arxiv.org/abs/2505.22491) (Haas et al., 2025).
+We also provide an implementation of the refined coordinate check (RCC) from the NeurIPS 2025 paper ["On the Surprising Effectiveness of Large Learning Rates under Standard Width Scaling"](https://arxiv.org/abs/2505.22491) (Haas et al., 2025).

 ⚡For a complete working example, see how the monitor can be integrated into [nanoGPT](https://github.com/tml-tuebingen/nanoGPT-monitored).⚡

 ### Installation